Skin Cancer Treatment

-McLean Dermatology has helped many patients with diagnosing and treating skin cancer.
+At McLean & Potomac Dermatology, our team has helped many patients by diagnosing and treating their skin cancer.
 Although a skin cancer diagnosis is not something people like to hear, early diagnosis is absolutely key to improving survival rates.
-This is because skin cancer is much easier to fully treat in its early stages.
-When the tumor has grown and metastasized to other parts of the body, the treatment becomes more complicated and survival rates can decrease dramatically.
+This is because skin cancer is much easier to treat in its early stages.
+Skin cancer treatments become more complicated when the tumor has grown and metastasized to other body parts, and survival rates can decrease dramatically.
+If you’ve noticed any signs of skin cancer, we urge you to schedule a consultation immediately.

 How Skin Cancer Forms

-Skin cancer is one of the most common cancers in the United States, and there are several factors that can contribute to the development of this disease.
+Skin cancer is one of the most common cancers in the United States, and several factors can contribute to the development of this disease.
 This includes sun exposure and genetics, among others.

-At the very core, skin cancer is an uncontrollable growth of mutated skin cells.
-This occurs when a skin cell becomes mutated by UV radiation, or other factors.
-Typically, a damaged cell will simply die and will no longer divide – it’s the body’s natural defense against such situations.
-However, in some instances the mutated cell will not die, but will instead continue to divide, with the mutation passed on to the new cells.
+Skin cancer is the uncontrollable growth of mutated skin cells at the very core.
+This occurs when a skin cell becomes mutated by UV radiation or other factors.
+Typically, a damaged cell will simply die and no longer divide – the body’s natural defense against such situations.
+However, in some instances, the mutated cell will not die but will instead continue to divide, with the mutation passed on to the new cells.

 These mutated skin cancer cells will eventually grow in a cluster that becomes a tumor.
-At this point, most types of skin cancer can still be treated effectively, with high rates of success.
+At this point, most types of skin cancer can still be treated effectively, with high success rates.

-However, if untreated, the cancerous cells may eventually reach the lymph nodes, which will pass the mutated cells to other parts of the body.
-In this way, the cancer will travel to other organs, where the damaged cells will continue to grow and create more tumors.
+However, if untreated, the cancerous cells may eventually reach the lymph nodes, passing the mutated cells to other body parts.
+In this way, cancer will travel to other organs, where the damaged cells will continue to grow and create more tumors.

 Diagnosing Skin Cancer

-If you’ve noticed any such spots, or moles that seemed to appear out of nowhere, it’s important to visit a dermatologist who can make an accurate diagnosis.
+If you’ve noticed any such spots or moles that appeared out of nowhere, you must visit a dermatologist who can accurately diagnose them.

 To catch skin cancer early, we encourage all of our patients to come in for an annual exam, where we carefully inspect your skin for early signs of skin cancer.
-An early diagnosis is key to a successful treatment of cancers like basal cell carcinoma, melanoma, and squamous cell carcinoma.
+An early diagnosis is key to successfully treating cancers like basal cell carcinoma, melanoma, and squamous cell carcinoma.

 Treating Skin Cancer